Chavin2543/capco_app/README.md

 There is some adaptation for the assessment, such as model structure, package name, and JSON Decoding/Encoding, but the rest is the same.

+## Unit Test
+There are some unit tests in the repository, the code coverage is around 50% because of the timeframe and also I haven't been using TDD from the start.
+Of course this is based on Andres's Flutter-news as well.

 ## Installation

 1.)
 Clone this Project into your local directory.<br />